 Interest – 5-year data

-The methodology predominantly used in your company or industry
+4. The methodology predominantly used in your company or industry

-If your company or the industry that you are in uses agile methodology, it would make more sense if you do a Scrum certification.
+Scrum: If the company or the industry that you are in uses an agile methodology, it would make more sense if you do a Scrum certification.
 For example, construction projects are large but not as complicated as software development projects.
 Software projects require frequent inspections during the development process to make sure that it is going in the right direction.
 Thus, most companies in the IT industry uses agile methodologies to get better results.

-Depending on the region that you want to work in
+5. The region that you want to work in